The line was continued north by the Toledo & Northwestern Railway in late 1879, and was completed to

 In Webster City, it crossed the Illinois Central line again, and left town crossing the Boone River again.

-It went through Woolstock, and in Eagle Grove crossed a Chicago Great Western Line, and had a CNW line towards Humboldt break off.
+Continuing north, the route went through Woolstock, and in Eagle Grove crossed a Chicago Great Western Line, and had a CNW line towards Humboldt break off.

 It crossed another CGW line in Goldfield, and continued through Renwick and Lu Verne.